-Zacks Industry Outlook Highlights Globant and VeriSign
+Zacks Industry Outlook Highlights Globant and Verisign

 For Immediate Release

-Chicago, IL – April 4, 2022 – Today, Zacks Equity Research discusses Globant S.A.
-GLOB and VeriSign VRSN.
+Chicago, IL – April 6, 2022 – Today, Zacks Equity Research discusses Globant GLOB and Verisign VRSN.

 The Internet Software & Services industry is a relatively small industry primarily involved in enabling platforms, networks, solutions and services for online businesses and facilitating customer interaction and use of Internet based services.